-- When observing part of the sky where sky temperature (T_ant) is a significant fraction of the total system temperature (T_sys), variation of T_ant between target source and calibrator cause a source dependent change in total power. - It could change the correlation efficiency of the digital correlator and could cause saturation of the system when system power rises beyond the linear regime of operation. - Users should get proper control on the total output power from the antennas.
+- As shown, when observing Galactic plane, sky temperature (T_ant) could be a significant fraction of the total system temperature (T_sys).
+Variation of T_ant between target source and calibrator cause a source dependent change in total power. - It could change the correlation efficiency of the digital correlator and could cause saturation of the system when system power rises beyond the linear regime of operation. - Users should get proper control on the total output power from the antennas.